DaCuteRaccoon/QEMU-Replit/README.md

-# QEMU-Replit
+# QEMU Replit
-QEMU for Replit
+QEMU for Replit!

+- Fork the repo
+- Go to Replit
+- Fork with Replit
+- Run!